naqadaqe/naqadaqe.github.io/_posts/2022-07-30-hola-project.markdown

 >
 > -- Mark Twain

-To get started, you just need to break your complex idea into small and manageable tasks.
+To get started on an app, <br/>you only need to break down your complex idea into small and manageable tasks.

-以下我制作了一下几个实用的APP。毕竟是个好的开头，我把它称为HOLA!Project，可作为参考。
-###### 这些绝对不是什么模拟，而是实际运用的应用程式。
+Below I have made 4 sample apps. <br/>It's a good start, so I called it the **HOLA!
+Project**.

+_These are not just prototypes but apps with actual functions._

+👇

-Let's start one by one.
+**Let's go through these apps one by one.**

 <br/><br/>